pingcap/docs-cn/reference/tools/br/br.md

 - It is recommended that you mount a shared storage (for example, NFS) on the backup path specified by `-s`, to make it easier to collect and manage backup files.
 - It is recommended that you use a storage hardware with high throughput, because the throughput of a storage hardware limits the backup and restoration speed.
 - It is recommended that you perform the backup operation during off-peak hours to minimize the impact on applications.

+For more recommended practices of using BR, refer to [BR Usage Scenarios](/reference/tools/br/use-cases.md).

 ## Examples